 Applications are invited for the following four jointly funded CSF schemes:

 - The MRC/MND Association Lady Edith Wolfson Fellowships.
 These awards support clinicians wishing to pursue research into the pathogenesis and treatment of motor neuron disease.
 Successful applications will be funded by the MND Association and MRC.
-If you have any queries about the fellowship or your proposed research area, please contact Dr Brian Dickie email@example.com or visit the MND Association website for further information.
+If you have any queries about the fellowship or your proposed research area, please contact Dr Brian Dickie, Director of Research Development, firstname.lastname@example.org or visit the MND Association website for further information.

 The MRC-Kidney Research UK Professor David Kerr Clinician Scientist Award.
 This award supports clinicians who have already attained a higher degree and whom wish to further pursue their research into kidney disease.
-Successful applicants will be jointly funded by the MRC and Kidney Research UK, and the award will be offered in 2019 and 2021 MRC Clinician Scientist rounds.
+Successful applicants will be jointly funded by the MRC and Kidney Research UK, and we hope the award will be offered again in the 2023 MRC Clinician Scientist rounds.